A lower bound for the curvature integral under an upper curvature bound: Preliminaries

+The first one is trivial from the definition.
+The second one follows from geodesic completeness and angle monotonicity.
+Indeed, these imply that one may assume $|xy|>\varepsilon/2$ in the inequality \eqref{eq:str1} for $x\in B(p,\varepsilon/2)$.
+Thus the inequality \eqref{eq:str1} can be lifted to the converging sequence as well as the inequality \eqref{eq:str2}.

-The rest of this section contains a few basic lemmas on our strainers.
-In general, strainers arise from the fact that any tangent cone of a GCBA space is a metric cone.
-The following lemma is a quantitative version of \cite[7.3]{LN:geod}.
+The rest of this section contains a few basic lemmas on our strainer.
+In general, a strainer arises from the fact that the tangent cone of a GCBA space is a metric cone.
+The following lemma is a quantitative version of \cite[7.3]{LN:geo}.